Information About Optional Spanning-Tree Features

 The BPDU filtering feature can be globally enabled on the switch or can be enabled per interface, but the feature operates with some differences.

-Enabling BPDU filtering on PortFast edge-enabled interfaces at the global level keeps those interfaces that are in a PortFast edge-operational state from sending or receiving BPDUs.
+Enabling BPDU filtering on PortFast enabled interfaces at the global level keeps those interfaces that are in a PortFast operational state from sending or receiving BPDUs.
 The interfaces still send a few BPDUs at link-up before the switch begins to filter outbound BPDUs.
-You should globally enable BPDU filtering on a switch so that hosts connected to these interfaces do not receive BPDUs.
-If a BPDU is received on a PortFast edge-enabled interface, the interface loses its PortFast edge-operational status, and BPDU filtering is disabled.
+You should globally enable BPDU filtering on a switch so that hosts that are connected to these interfaces do not receive BPDUs.
+If a BPDU is received on a PortFast enabled interface, the interface loses its PortFast operational status, and BPDU filtering is disabled.

 Enabling BPDU filtering on an interface is the same as disabling spanning tree on it and can result in spanning-tree loops.